 St Mary's, Codford

-We are, however, a pretty straightforward and ‘conservative’ lot in St Mary’s.
-Our congregation covers the age bracket 9 to 90 (and until 2022 our oldest parishioner was 102!) and our inclination is to the traditional but we have embraced most of the Church of England’s innovations readily and happily.
+We are, however, a somewhat ‘conservative’ lot in St Mary’s.
+Our congregation covers the age bracket 9 to 90 (and until 2022 our oldest parishioner was 102!) and our inclination is to the traditional, but we have embraced most of the Church of England’s innovations readily and happily.
 We have moved with the times, and familiarity with ‘new’ orders of service has bred contentment.
-We do not particularly like noise and ‘happy clappy-ism’, but can cope with either occasionally; we retain Hymns Ancient and Modern books but the newer Common Praise is now our hymn book of choice as it gives us more flexibility.
+Our attitude tends to reflect the average age of our congregation, but we can cope with almost anything occasionally; we retain Hymns Ancient and Modern books but the newer Common Praise is now our hymn book of choice as it gives us more flexibility.
 Our congregations are not large enough to manage more than one unknown hymn in a service.
-We are lucky to have a number of visiting organists but made the bold, but prescient, decision a few years ago to replace our defunct organ with a modern, digital one that integrates a modern computer with the best pipe organ music available to give us the flexibility to play recorded hymns when no human organist is present.
+We are lucky to have a number of visiting organists but made the bold, but prescient, decision a few years ago to replace our defunct organ with a modern, digital one that allows us to play hymns previously recorded on the organ when no human organist is available.
 We welcome strangers in our midst and enjoy their presence.
-St Mary’s is a welcoming church and is a natural focus for an easy-going and happy community.
+In essence, St Mary’s is a welcoming church and is a natural focus for an easy-going and happy community.

-We do not have bells that ring (other than to summon to worship) but that does not detract from a beautiful church that sits in a delightful part of Wiltshire and a place that seats up to 120 in ancient but comfortable surroundings that provide a joyful venue for weddings and baptisms especially and a serene setting for the end of life too.
-The church is fitted with a modern sound and loop system and is warm in winter and cool in summer.
+The church sits on rising ground on the edge of the village overlooking fields in a delightful part of Wiltshire.
+It seats up to 120 in ancient but comfortable surroundings that provide a joyful venue for weddings and baptisms especially, and a serene setting for the end of life too.
+The church is fitted with a modern sound and loop system and is (relatively) warm in winter and cool in summer.

-Maintaining the church is a worry, but no different to those of any custodian of a historic building.
-The PCC is responsible for co-ordinating this maintenance but repairs are paid for, usually, by donations from the Friends of St Mary’s, a benevolent and local group of supporters whose fundraising efforts usually cope with any improvements or replacements to the fabric.
+Maintaining the church is a worry, but no different to those of any custodian of an historic building.
+The PCC is responsible for co-ordinating this maintenance, but repairs are paid for, usually, by donations from the Friends of St Mary’s, a benevolent local group of supporters whose fundraising efforts usually cope with any improvements or replacements to the fabric.
 Together with the PCC’s ‘future-proofing’ aims, this partnership works harmoniously for the good of the church.

-The ANZAC (Australia and New Zealand Army Corps) graveyard is adjacent to the church in Church Lane.
-It is the final resting place of 66 New Zealanders and 31 Australians from World War 1 and we are proud to provide the local link with the Commonwealth War Graves Commission who maintains the site so beautifully.
-The Visitors’ Book in our church bears witness to many peoples’ admiration, not just of the church but for the way it and the surroundings are kept.
+The ANZAC (Australia and New Zealand Army Corps) cemetery is adjacent to the church in Church Lane.
+It is the final resting place of 66 New Zealanders and 31 Australians from World War 1, and we are proud to provide the local link with the Commonwealth War Graves Commission who maintains the site so beautifully.
+The Visitors’ Book in our church bears witness to many peoples’ admiration, not just for the church but for the way it and the surroundings are kept.
 We get many visitors, including a large number on a pilgrimage from the Antipodes, who have been to the ANZAC site and who comment favourably and movingly.
 Maintenance of our churchyards is supported locally by our Parish Council and internationally by the Commonwealth War Graves Commission.